jianxiaoguo/website/content/en/docs/contribution-guidelines/design-documents.md

 weight: 2
 ---

-Before submitting a pull request which will significantly alter the behavior of any Drycc component, such as a new feature or major refactoring, contributors should first open an issue representing a design document.
+Before submitting a pull request that will significantly alter the behavior of any Drycc component, such as a new feature or major refactoring, contributors should first open an issue representing a design document.

 ## Goals